 Venue: Hanover Conference Centre, Edinburgh

-We are delighted to welcome the follow speakers: Professor David Robinson (University of Sheffield); Gary Day, (Land and Planning Director at McCarthy & Stone); and Dr Vikki McCall (University of Stirling)
+We are delighted to welcome the follow speakers: Professor David Robinson (University of Sheffield); Dr Vikki McCall (University of Stirling); and Kris Peach (Housing & Care 21).

 Professor David Robinson is a human geographer whose practice centres on the application of geographical thought and practice to expose contemporary challenges in urban society and to critically analyse the responses of policy and practice.
 Much of his career has been spent at the interface of knowledge and action.
 Professor Robinson will speak on diversity of housing options for older people’s housing in a housing system shaped by markets rather than social policy.